PotetoShiro/Play-History/README.md

 ### Play-History
-  This plugin creates a WebSocket Server and after your play, informations about your play will be sent through the WebScoket.
+  This plugin expose your last game information, using a custom stream overlay with a WebSocket you can show this informations in your Obs.

 ## Dependences
 - WebSocket-Sharp: ^1.0.4